Bi-intermediate logics of trees and co-trees: Preliminaries

+We call $\X$: an \textit{Esakia space} if it satisfies conditions (i)-(iii); a \textit{co-Esakia space} if it satisfies conditions (i), (ii), and (iv); and a \textit{bi-Esakia space} if it satisfies conditions (i)-(iv).

-A map $f \colon \X \to \Y$ is a \textit{bi-Esakia morphism} if it is a continuous bi-p-morphism between bi-Esakia spaces.
+A map $f \colon X \to Y$ is a \textit{bi-Esakia morphism} (or an \textit{Esakia morphism}, or a \textit{co-Esakia morphism}), denoted by $f \colon \X \to \Y$, if it is a continuous bi-p-morphism (or p-morphism, or co-p-morphism, respectively) between bi-Esakia spaces (or Esakia spaces, or co-Esakia spaces, respectively).
+When $f$ is surjective, we call $\Y$ a \textit{bi-Esakia image} (or \textit{Esakia image}, or \textit{co-Esakia image}, respectively) and denote this by $f \colon \X \twoheadrightarrow \Y$.
 If $f$ is moreover bijective, then $\X$ and $\Y$ are said to be \textit{isomorphic}, denoted by $\X \cong \Y$.
-Finally, we define the following operations on $CpUp(\X)$: